jkL970910/EE450_Project/README.md

 # The format of all the messages exchanged
-1. in client.cpp:
+In client.cpp:
-client to scheduler: fields of class 'SchedulerMain'
+1. client to scheduler: fields of class 'SchedulerMain'
     client sends <location> to scheduler
     client receives <hospital/None> from scheduler

-2. in scheduler.cpp:
+In scheduler.cpp:
-scheduler to hospitals: fields of class 'HospitalServer', and some functions in the scheduler field
+1. scheduler to hospitals: fields of class 'HospitalServer', and some functions in the scheduler field
-    scheduler receives <total capacity + inital occupancy> as one string from hospitalA, hospitalB and hospitalC scheduler sends <location> to available hospitals
+    scheduler receives <total capacity + inital occupancy> as one string from hospitalA, hospitalB and hospitalC
+    scheduler sends <location> to available hospitals
     scheduler receives <score> from available hospitals
     scheduler sends <update information> to selected hospitals

-scheduler to client: fields of class 'Client'
+2. scheduler to client: fields of class 'Client'
     scheduler receives <location> from client
     scheduler sends <selected hospital / None> to client

-3. in hospitalA.cpp: (hospitalB.cpp and hospitalC.cpp are the same)
+In hospitalA.cpp: (hospitalB.cpp and hospitalC.cpp are the same)
-hospital reads map.txt: fields of class 'File'
+1. hospital reads map.txt: fields of class 'File'
     hospitalA read the map.txt and construct a map

-hospital to scheduler: fields of class 'SchedulerMain'
+2. hospital to scheduler: fields of class 'SchedulerMain'
-    hospitalA sends its inital <capacity> and <occupancy> to scheduler hospitalA receives <location> from scheduler
+    hospitalA sends its inital <capacity + occupancy> to scheduler
+    hospitalA receives <location> from scheduler
-    hospitalA sends <score> or <location not found message> to scheduler hospitalA receives <update information> from scheduler if it has been selected
+    hospitalA sends <score> or <location not found message> to scheduler
+    hospitalA receives <update information> from scheduler and determines whether it needs to be updated

-hospital inside: fields of class "Hospital"
+3. hospital inside: fields of class "Hospital"
-    construct and store the map informtaion in local storage find and calculate the shortest path of the given location
+    construct and store the map informtaion in local storage
+    find and calculate the shortest path of the given location

 # Any idiosyncrasy of my project
 This project meets all the reqirements of the assignment.
 PS: New client/server process is unable to use the same port unless zombie process is killed